After a string is created, functions that may grow the string, such as

 function that appends random characters to a string.
 One way to do this is:

-is large, a lot of buffer
+The problem is that, if num_chars is large, a lot of buffer

 reallocation can take place.
-Setting str
+Setting str to be TIME_EFFICIENT is

 one way to solve the problem but, in this particular case, there is a